China's Xi says he wants to work out initial trade deal with U.S.

-BEIJING (Reuters) - China wants to work out an initial trade agreement with the United States and has been trying to avoid a trade war, President Xi Jinping said on Friday, but is also not afraid to retaliate when necessary.
+BEIJING (Reuters) - China wants to work out an initial trade pact with the United States and has been trying to avoid a trade war, President Xi Jinping said on Friday, but is not afraid to retaliate when necessary.

-Economists warn that a prolonged trade dispute between the world’s two largest economies is elevating risks to the global economy by disrupting supply chains, curtailing investment and curbing business confidence.
+Economists warn that a prolonged dispute between the world’s two largest economies is elevating risks to the global economy by disrupting supply chains, curtailing investment and curbing business confidence.

+“When necessary we will fight back, but we have been working actively to try not to have a trade war.
+We did not initiate this trade war and this is not something we want.”

+Global financial markets retreated this week on fresh fears that the trade talks could flounder, with U.S. President Donald Trump expected to sign into law two bills backing protesters in the Chinese-ruled city of Hong Kong.

 Completion of a phase one deal could slide into next year, trade experts and people close to the White House have told Reuters, with Beijing asking for more extensive tariff rollbacks and Washington countering with increased demands of its own.

-“When necessary we will fight back, but we have been working actively to try not to have a trade war.
-We did not initiate this trade war and this is not something we want,” he said.
+Delays would only bring more trouble, said Fred Hu, founder of China-based global investment firm Primavera Capital Group.

+“The longer the time it takes, the more variables are there, such as the Hong Kong issue,” Hu told Reuters on the sidelines of the Bloomberg forum.

-China has invited top U.S. trade negotiators for a new round of face-to-face talks in Beijing, the Wall Street Journal reported on Thursday, citing unidentified sources.
-It also said Beijing hoped the talks could take place before next Thursday’s Thanksgiving holiday in the United States.
+China has invited top U.S. trade negotiators for a new round of face-to-face talks in Beijing, the Wall Street Journal said, citing unidentified sources.
+It added that Beijing hoped the talks could take place before next Thursday’s U.S. Thanksgiving holiday.

-U.S. officials have indicated they would be willing to meet in person but have not committed to a date, the report said, and they would be reluctant to travel for the discussions unless China made it clear it would make commitments on intellectual property protection, forced technology transfers and agricultural purchases.
+U.S. officials have indicated willingness to meet but have not committed to a date, it added, and they would be reluctant to travel for the discussions unless China made clear that it would make commitments on intellectual property protection, forced technology transfers and agricultural purchases.

 Officials from Beijing had suggested Xi and his U.S. counterpart Donald Trump might sign a deal in early December.